 I co-developed undergraduate teaching module A Growing Concern: Sustaining Soil Resources through Local Decision with Hannah Scherer & Martha Murphy as part of the InTeGrate sustainability capacity-building effort.
 In addition, I led an InTeGrate Implementation Program that built faculty and student participation in sustainability education by increasing the number of sustainability courses & programs teaching sustainability.
 It focused on bridging disciplines & collaborating with local organizations.
-Many of those improved our understanding of neighborhood concerns and included applied projects, programming and news media focused on neighborhood challenges related to education, climate change, land use, and food security (e.g. WYSO story on rain gardens).
+I also served as a co-PI for BASICS that continued momentum for sustainability through collaboration between Business and STEM faculty to create transdisciplinary sustainability curriculum & a community for change.

 Related community visioning and professional development includes: Serving on the steering committee for the National Academies Workshop: Service Learning in the Undergraduate Geosciences.
-Leading the How to Incorporate Service Learning in your Course & Curriculum Geosciences workshop at the Earth Educator's Rendezvous & co-leading InTeGrate, AGI, & GSA webinar: How to address Critical Issues in Your Community: Introductory Courses with Laura Guertin & Ken Brown.
+Leading the How to Incorporate Service Learning in your Course & Curriculum Geosciences workshop at the Earth Educator's Rendezvous & co-leading InTeGrate, AGI, & GSA webinar: How to address Critical Issues in Your Community: Introductory Courses.

 - The Ohio State University, Earth Sciences, M.S. and Ph.D.